brisktest/brisk/README.md

 # Getting Started

-The root of this repo contains a docker-compose.yml file which has a simple single worker deployment of Brisk.
+The root of this repository contains a docker-compose.yml file which has a simple single worker deployment of Brisk.
 It is suitable for testing locally and can be used as a starting point for deploying to production.

 Brisk consists of several services that are designed to be run across hundreds to thousands of machines.
 The docker-compose.yml contains the simplest possible deployment, one of each of the services.